KoenZomers/pfSenseAPI/README.md

 - Get the RAW data from one of the pages on pfSense so you can parse it yourself
 - Get this months data use
 - Get lasts months data use
+- Download backup of pfSense

+## Opening in Visual Studio

+1. Git clone the project
+2. Copy the App.config.sample in the UnitTest project to App.config and fill it with the URL, username and password of your pfSense box
+3. Run the Unit Tests to see if it works well

 ## Feedback

 Any kind of feedback is welcome!
-Feel free to drop me an e-mail at mail@koenzomers.nl
+Feel free to drop me an e-mail at koen@zomers.eu